qux-bbb/ghidra-scripts/README.md

 Script install method:
 Download script and put it to Ghidra/Features/Python/ghidra_scripts/.
-If script contains valid `@menupath`, you can find it in Window -> Script Manager, and tick the checkbox, then you can execute script by menu item.
+You can find it in Window -> Script Manager.
+If script contains valid `@menupath`, tick the checkbox, then you can execute script by menu item.

 ## export_data_to_file.py
 Export data to file, especially convenient for exporting big data.